TanStack/query/docs/react/reference/useMutation.md

 - `failureReason: null | TError`
   - The failure reason for the mutation retry.
   - Reset to `null` when the mutation succeeds.
+- `submittedAt: number`
+  - The timestamp for when the mutation was submitted.
+  - Defaults to `0`.